amagerard/TemplateVM/README.md

-TemplateVM is a model to install servers with Almalinux.
+TemplateVM is a model to install servers with Redhat.
 [Go to TemplateVM](../../../TemplateVM/wiki/01Installation)